DonnyPereira/LatentCriminal.github.io/content/post/W_5_Post.md

 I had managed to get the user shell and thus access to user.txt yesterday so I just focused on polishing my reflection for most of today.
 It was hard since I .On Sundays, I have tried to use the day to try to plan out the rest of my week.
 I do this by making a schedule which takes some time to actually do properly.
 I use Google calendar which is a basic scheduler.
 In my opinion, it works pretty well, especially since I have to balance work, University, and other extra curricular activates.

-{{<image src="/img/Wk5Arti15.PNG" alt="Hello Friend" position="center" style="border-radius: 8px;" >}}
+{{<image src="/img/Wk5Arti14.PNG" alt="Hello Friend" position="center" style="border-radius: 8px;" >}}

 Furthermore, since O'day was coming up, I was thinking of joining the UTS Oztag team.
 I really liked Oztag in school although I never played comp which was a shame.
 For the longest time I've been wanting to play a team sport, I had looked at it last year but I missed sign up so I didn't get in.
 I only have two years of University left and I don't really want to leave without playing at least one team sport.
 Luckily for me, I had a mate that I met during the tragedy that was Routing and Switching essentials.
-He was joining too and was already training, after talking a bit we just basically decided to go for it since O'day was close and we would both be there.
+He was joining too and was already training, after talking a bit we just basically decided to go for it since O'day was close and we would both be there.{{<image src="/img/Wk5Arti15.PNG" alt="Hello Friend" position="center" style="border-radius: 8px;" >}}

 ### Conclusion
 This week went really well in my opinion although things got a little hard towards the end.
 Other than the problems with the box itself like resets, my ability to progress was slowed down due to my mistakes.
 Although I accept my mistakes and will learn from them, I need to ensure that I don't sacrifice other things like going to the gym just because I won't be able to get root early.
 I realised that if I do things like that, I not only don't do well with finishing my box, but I also ensure that I am not dragging down my other commitments.